Testing layouts locally

 Auto-reload

 The local development server monitors the layout files and zone content files for changes.
-When changes are detected, the server automatically reloads the layout and refreshes the browser.
+When the server detects changes, it automatically reloads the layout and refreshes the browser.
+This feature enables you to make changes and see their effects.
+You can do this without stopping and restarting the development server.